 Affordable cooking classes are conducted at CCs islandwide, but you need to pick with care because some are just demos with food tasting.
 That means you won’t get to actually practise cooking the dishes.

-Classes are typically priced around $50 to $65.
+The price of the classes can range from $13 to $72 per class.
 You can find out what’s on, check class fees and book classes on the OnePA portal.